A friend of 12 years betrayed me. The secrets I’ve shared with him were spread on social media to seek revenge and I felt like my world was shattered.

 When they go low, you step over them and walk away

 I know, you’re probably thinking, “12 years?
 I would have gone crazy on him!”
-Yes, if this had occurred in my early teens I would have but after studying the philosophy for almost a decade, I realized that it was healthier to allow myself to be angry than acting out the emotions.
+Yes, if this had occurred in my early teens I would have but after studying philosophy for almost a decade, I realized that it was healthier to allow myself to be angry than acting out the emotions.

 What do I mean by this?
 I did not deny what I was feeling.
 I expressed it openly it among people that I trust and I was honest to what I felt.
 I think that anger is still a taboo in our society and so we force ourselves to bottle it up and not feel the sensation of anger.
 In my situation, I used art therapy and music.
 We can learn so much from ourselves if we could just allow ourselves to be truthful to what we’re experiencing.
-There’s 7.6 billion people in this world, why should I allow one to bother me?
+There are 7.6 billion people in this world, why should I allow one to bother me?

 You’re the master of your universe